lisawilliams/doreadthecomments/readme.md

 -- "[Don't Read The Comments](http://www.ebony.com/life/dont-read-the-comments-504#ixzz3botOpTab), Sharisse Tracy, writing in Ebony Magazine about the hateful comments left on an educational video featuring her tween daughter.

-Read more at EBONY http://www.ebony.com/life/dont-read-the-comments-504#ixzz3botOpTab Follow us: @EbonyMag on Twitter | EbonyMag on Facebook

 *Marginalized groups—in this case, undocumented immigrant minors—can be placed into categories that devalue and dehumanize them.
 Such dehumanization can justify or encourage anything from the restriction of life-saving resources to the outright killing of those no longer seen as valuable to human society.
 The great danger in these comments, then, is not only that they homogenize undocumented minors and undocumented immigrants, but that they dehumanize them as well.
 As a rhetoric of uprooting “pests” becomes more acceptable, the lives of undocumented immigrants are devalued—be it for race, ethnicity, immigration status, or socioeconomic status—and militarized “solutions” to both their migration and existence become more palatable and “logical.”*